 This section provides information for cadastral surveyors working in greater Christchurch.

 The Canterbury Property Boundaries and Related Matters Act 2016 came into law on 30 August 2016 and introduced new principles for determining boundaries affected by earthquake movement in greater Christchurch.
-To support the Act new cadastral rules have been made by the Surveyor-General.
+To support the Act new cadastral rules were made by the Surveyor-General.
 The Cadastral Survey Amendment Rules 2017 were gazetted on 2 March 2017 with effect from 24 April 2017.
 These rules amend the Rules for Cadastral Survey 2010 with the addition of rule 20 Cadastral survey rules for greater Christchurch.

 All cadastral surveys and Cadastral Survey Datasets (CSDs) in greater Christchurch must be in terms of the amended rules.